Zorg Zonder Grenzen

 Make the sign-up button more prominent to guide new users

-Organise resources by adding clear categories
+Organise resources by adding clear categories and coloured tags

 Visual identity